jisethpenarias/holberton-system_engineering-devops/0x00-shell_basics/README.md

 7-movethatfile:Move the file betty form tmp to temp holberton 8-firstdelete:Delete the file betty is in tmp holberton.
 9-firstdirdeletion: Delete the directory holberton that is in the /tmp directory.
+10-back: This is file is for changes the working directory to the previous one.